 Through a series of imagination sprints, PACE aims to create the space to bring meaning and creativity to specific problems across aspects of democracy and civil society.
 The end goal is to spark new ideas as we seek to understand, reflect, envision, and iterate on particular topics, and to share those ideas and the fruits of imagination with the broader civic philanthropy field.

-PACE will host five imagination sprints (each sprint is 10-12 hours spread over three weeks) between July and December 2020.
+PACE will host imagination sprints between July and December 2020 (each sprint is 10-12 hours spread over three weeks).
 Sprints aim to have a diverse group of funders (PACE members, civic philanthropy funders, etc), thinkers (academics, thought leaders, researchers, civic scientists, etc), and doers (practitioners, nonprofit leaders, grassroots organizers, etc) imagining together.
 Each imagination sprint will be limited to 12 slots, and there will be opportunities to discuss and add to the conversation for those who cannot commit to a sprint.